DataBassGit/AgentForge/docs/Agents/AgentPrompts.md

 - **Valid Variable Names**: Use variable names that are valid Python identifiers (letters, numbers, underscores, not starting with a number).
 - **Missing Variables**: If a required variable is missing, the entire sub-prompt is skipped.
+- **Plain Text**: If no placeholders are present in a sub-prompt, it will be rendered as plain text.
 - **Invalid Variable Placeholders**: Placeholders that are not valid variable names are left unchanged and will be considered as normal text.

 ---